-There is a considerable element of creative freedom in the course and pupils can select the style and mediums they wish to pursue from drawing, painting, mixed media, graphics, sculpture, land art, installation, printmaking, textile design, three-dimensional design, lens-based and/or light-based media: film, animation, video and photography
+There is a considerable element of creative freedom in the course and pupils can select the style and mediums they wish to pursue from drawing, painting, mixed media, sculpture, land art, printmaking, textile design, three-dimensional design, photography and digital art photoshop.

-In addition to the creative process, students will be expected to record their journey from research to completed pieces in writing by annotating their sketchbooks and through critical analysis of their own work and the work of other artists.
+In addition to the creative process, students will be expected to record their journey from research to completed pieces by annotating their sketchbooks and through critical analysis of their own work and the work of other artists.